Catch Cybercriminal

 To Catch a Cybercriminal, Follow the Money

 Almost all cybercriminals are after the same thing: financial gain.
-They are looking to extort their victims online and profit as exponentially and quickly as possible.
-There is no positive to having money taken from you, but the silver-lining is that analysts can use these transactions to locate the perpetrator.
+They are looking to extort their victims online and maximize profit as quickly as possible.
+There is no positive to having money taken from you, but the silver lining is that analysts can use these transactions to locate the perpetrator.

 Every Financial Transaction Leaves Some Type of Record.
 If You Know Where to Look